Sharing personal information brings people closer together. But how do you know when you’ve gone too far—or when someone else has ulterior motives?

 The depression epidemic has repeatedly flashed in the news, almost inevitably in unfortunate ways.
 We offer a corrective.

 Disseminate your research widely, beyond journal articles.

 Our latest research raises questions about when grit is beneficial and not.
-We present some new research from 6 of 7 continents and share some forgotten studies from decades ago.
+We present some new research and share some forgotten studies from decades ago.

 Over the past 20 years of studying curiosity, I have developed two measures.
 They are both antiquated.
 I am unveiling the new Five-dimensional Curiosity Scale...